Finnoy Travel - Travel Stories and Reviews

 Is there a restaurant onboard?

 Sure, there are many of them.
-Also, a nightclub, disco, spa, casino and much more.
+Also, there are nightclubs, discos, spas, casinos, and much more.

 Why to sail on m/s Silja Symphony?